How Do You Evaluate A Potential Technical Co-Founder?

 Jeroen’s plan was to design one of our initial products himself.
 In fact, this was the first product we introduced.

-I liked the idea of Jeroen designing because he would understand the design rigor and process we would build.
+I liked the idea of Jeroen designing because he would understand the design rigor and process we needed to build.
 Plus, you earn the respect of the team when you are hands on.
 And…

 E. Jeroen had really good business sense.